-Does your child qualify for Camp Rainbow?
+Does your child qualify?

 Camp Rainbow was started because of the kids that wanted to go to summer camp but because of their medical condition camps would accept them overnight.
 There are several medical conditions that require a great deal of medical care and parental support but all of them do not clinically qualify for Camp Rainbow.